The latest CBSE syllabus of Class 12 Accountancy for the 2025-26 sessions is now released.

 Managerial Remuneration: The accounting approach and computation of profit-sharing, commission, and salary as different kinds of managerial compensation.

 Divisible Profits and Dividends: Divisible earnings are calculated to distribute dividends.
-Various dividend kinds (equity, preference, final, and interim) and dividend distribution tax are included in the accounting treatment of dividends are included in this chapter.
+Various dividend kinds (equity, preference, final, and interim) and dividend distribution tax are included in the accounting treatment of dividends in this chapter.

 Accounts of Not-for-Profit Organizations: